|

 great majority of cases adversely — millions of people … especially the poor,

+women and informal sector working people.
 The NGOs are significant world wide political and social

 actors operating in rural and urban sites of Asia, Latin America and Africa and